West Yangon General Hospital

 The West Yangon General Hospital (ရန်ကုန် အနောက်ပိုင်း ဆေးရုံ) is a public hospital in Yangon, Myanmar.
 It consists of a medical ward, a surgical ward, a pediatric ward, and an obstetrics and gynecology ward.
 The hospital also runs an ER for general medicine, general surgery and traumatology.
-It is also the Tertiary Care Teaching Hospital of University of Medicine 1, Yangon, the Yangon Institute of Nursing, and the University of Paramedical Science, Yangon.
-The hospital mainly serves the masses who cannot afford to attend private hospitals in Yangon or go abroad for "medical tourism".
+It is also the Tertiary Care Teaching Hospital of the University of Medicine 1, Yangon, the Yangon Institute of Nursing, and the University of Paramedical Science, Yangon.
+The hospital mainly serves the masses who cannot afford treatment from private hospitals in Yangon or go abroad for "medical tourism".